wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 - **They're loud**

-    Ahh, the real elephant in the room.
+    Ah, the elephant in the room.
 Mechanical keyboards are often a good bit louder than other keyboards, which can be a problem for office environments.
 Under the switch types section I will discuss more about noise and respect for your neighbors.

 <figure>
   <img src="/img/keyboards/whitefox.jpg" alt="">